Iammayank18/http-verb/README.md

 ## License

-This package is licensed under the [MIT License](LICENSE).
-See the `LICENSE` file for more details.
+This package is licensed under the MIT License.

 ## Contributing

 Contributions are welcome!
-If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/your-repo/http-verb).
+If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/Iammayank18/http-verb).